 It is the general policy that Board compensation should be a mix of cash and equity-based compensation.
 Management directors will not be paid for Board membership in addition to their regular employee compensation.
-The Compensation and Human Capital Committee shall periodically review and make recommendations to the Board with respect to the compensation of directors, but any changes will be made only after full discussion and unanimous approval of the Board.
+The Compensation and Human Capital Committee shall periodically review and make recommendations to the Board with respect to the compensation of directors, but any changes will only be made after full discussion and unanimous approval of the Board.

 1.8 Stock ownership guidelines.

 All non-employee directors are expected to have a meaningful share ownership position in the Company to reinforce the alignment of the interests of the Board and shareholders.
 Accordingly, each non-employee director, within five years of being appointed, is expected to own shares of the Company’s stock valued at $500,000.
-For purposes of this calculation, stock owned includes shares owned outright and restricted stock units.
+For the purposes of this calculation, stock owned includes shares owned outright and restricted stock units.

 1.9 Orientation.
-Any new director who has not previously served on the board of directors of a New York Stock Exchange listed company will be encouraged to attend a director education program at the Company’s expense.
+Any new director who has not previously served on the board of directors of a New York Stock Exchange listed company will be encouraged to attend a director education programme at the Company’s expense.
 In addition, each new director shall meet with senior management to receive personal briefing on the Company’s strategic plans, financial statements and key policies and practices.